TravelMapping/HighwayData/hwy_data/LA/usala/README.md

 The northern end of LA1093-1 is unclear.

-The northern end of LA1129 is unclear.

 Both LA1194 and LA1194 Spur are signed LA1194, so the spur was assigned to segment shown on DOTD maps as the spur.

-LA1208-4 was signed as part of LA1208-1 in the most recent GMSV imagery (June 2015).

 The northern end of LA1255 is unclear.